GanJingJie/PFD_ATM3.0_ScamAlert/README.md

 ## Things to improve on
 Need to add additional feature.
-Three people need to find out about 3D face recognition
+Three people need to find out about 3D face recognition Add a feature utilizing MyNotifier again where if someone enters the pin wrongly 3 times it notifies us to change the pin?